-Famed for his courage, intelligence, and leadership, Odysseus (Roman name: Ulysses) was one of the great pan-Hellenic heroes of Greek mythology.
-His resourcefulness and oratory skills were instrumental in the Greek victory in the Trojan War and following the conflict, he was the protagonist in many fantastic adventures on his long voyage back home to Ithaka (or Ithaca).
+Odysseus (Roman name: Ulysses) was one of the great pan-Hellenic heroes of Greek mythology.
+He was famous for his courage, intelligence, and leadership.
+Odysseus' resourcefulness and oratory skills were instrumental in the Greek victory in the Trojan War.
+After that conflict, Odysseus was the protagonist in many fantastic adventures on his Odyssey, the long voyage back home to Ithaca.

 In Greek mythology, Odysseus was the son of Laertes and Antikleia (or Anticlea) and the King of Ithaca, leader of the Kephallenians.
 Married to Penelope, he also had a son, Telemachos (or Telemachus).
 The hero was also fortunate enough to regularly receive the special aid and protection of the goddess Athena.
 Hesiod describes Odysseus as “patient-minded”, and Homer most often describes him as “godlike”, also as “Zeus' equal in his mind's resource” and a truly great speaker, whose persuasive words “flocked down like snowflakes in winter”.
 However, the hero was not just a thinker but also a warrior, and his courage and fighting prowess are referenced in the Homeric epithet “sacker of cities”.
 Homer also states that the name Odysseus means “victim of enmity”, no doubt in reference to the ill-feeling which Poseidon directed against the hero.

 The first rich source of information on Odysseus was Homer's account of the Trojan War in the Iliad in which our hero is a protagonist.
 Odysseus was involved in several important episodes and his intelligence, wise counsel, and wits proved crucial to the eventual Greek success in the war.